 Evolutionary relatedness of species of Listeria may help in finding the lineage and source which is possible through construction of dendrograms of phylogenetic tree for them.
 In molecular phylogenetic analysis, the sequence of a common gene or protein can be used to assess the evolutionary relationship of species.
 By establishing phylogenesis of Listeria, the evolutionary relationship of Listeria species with another species can be known from different sources.
 Phylogenesis of Listeria was first constructed by Weidmann in 2002.
 Many phylogenetic works had been carried out on Listeria species isolated from different food and environmental samples by using MEGA software and most of the research on phylogeny was carried out for Listeria monocytogenes.
 (Jarvis et al., 2017).
 All the L. monocytogenes isolates from different environmental, food and clinical samples showed similarity with the isolates from the milk product (KF894986.1), in India and sludge and waste water (AJ535697.1) in France.
 Additionally, most of the isolates from vegetables also showed similarity with those from food (KF588562.1), in Chile and majority of the isolates from water and human clinical samples showed similarity with the isolates obtained from intestine (HM007564.1) in Germany and chicken (KF956739.1) in Turkey.
 The amplified 16S rDNA fragment for the isolates of L. monocytogenes obtained from different samples like humans, vegetable, soil, water and cow milk in Varanasi was through PCR and phylogenetic relatedness was estimated using the neighbour-joining method.
 (Soni and Dubey 2014).
 The typical isolates (23) were biochemically confirmed by subjecting to PCR using primers Forward 5′- CTGCTTGAG CGTTCATGTCTCATCCCCC-3 and Reverse 5′ CATGGGTTTCACTCTCCTTCTAC-3.
 Out of 23 isolates, 14 were confirmed as Listeria monocytogenes while nine isolates showed negative reaction.
 Phylogeny for 14 isolates of Listeria monocytogenes obtained was constructed by using UPGMA (unweighted pair group method with arithmetic mean) method in MEGA 6.0 software that indicated Listeria monocytogenes from raw milk showed relatedness with Listeria ivanovii and Listeria innocua.
 (Mary and Shrinithivihahshini 2017)

 The results of amplified 16S rRNA of 13 isolates of Listeria monocytogenes obtained from clinical and food samples in Iraq concluded that the Iraqi isolates of Listeria monocytogenes showed that there was a significant genetic correlation and high homology between isolate No.1 with Indian isolate (HM589603.1), isolate No.2 with Indian isolate (HM589597.1), isolate No. 3 with US isolate (M24199.1), isolate No.4 with Indian isolate (HM589599.1), and isolate No.5 with Italian isolate (AF253320.1).
 (Yousif and Alshamari 2018)

+Article objectives are missing

 2. material and methods